 [6] The need to prepare DVR consumers to take advantage of career ladders: Entry level employment is often a very important first step for DVR consumers.
 This is especially true for high school students and youth with disabilities.
 However, entry level employment should not be the end goal for most DVR consumers.
 DVR is developing strategies to help consumers move beyond entry level employment.
-This might include developing tools and strategies to help consumers envision themselves in higher level careers and how they will get there.
-It will involve expanding access to post-secondary training and education options.
+This includes expending access to post-secondary training and education options.
 It also includes consistent follow up with employed consumers, post placement.
-By following up with consumers once they are employed, DVR can help these consumers identify potential career ladders in their current jobs or explore other possibilities.
+By following up with consumers once they are employed, DVR can help the consumer identify potential career ladders in their current job or other possibilities.

 [7] The need to engage employers about the potential of DVR consumers to fill higher skill, higher wage positions: DVR has excellent employer outreach through the Creative Workforce Solutions (CWS) initiative.
 Currently, DVR has active relationships with about 2,500 employers statewide.
 As DVR supports more individuals pursuing higher wage and higher skill employment, it is important employers see the agency as a source of higher skilled employees.
-This might mean developing new relationships with employers, including "work while you earn" options such as apprenticeship or pre-apprenticeship programs.
-It might be DVR, partnering with other workforce agencies, to develop specific training programs in response to the workforce needs of a specific sector.
-CWS Business Account Managers will need to work with employers to identify career ladders within their organizations.
-DVR can support consumers advance up these career ladders by providing tailored training and supports.
+This might require developing new relationships with employers, including work while you earn options such as apprenticeship or pre-apprenticeship programs.
+It might require DVR, in partnership with other workforce agencies, to develop specific training programs to respond to the workforce needs of a specific sector.
+CWS Business Account Managers will need to work with employers to identify career ladders within their organization.
+DVR can support consumers advance up the career ladders by providing tailored training and supports.